 High-potential students are invited to participate in the talent search by taking the SAT or ACT.
 To ensure that the office receives your scores you must send your scores to us by noting our code in the additional score report section of the registration information for the test (just before payment).
 The code for SAT is 1944, the code for the ACT is 6007.
 You may also email or mail ATYP a copy of your scores when you receive them.

 Information meetings about the talent search and qualifying for ATYP are held throughout late October and early November each year.
-A letter was sent home to students identified by the schools (Kalamazoo letter and Battle Creek letter).
+The meetings have concluded for the school year.

-If you are interested in qualifying for ATYP, but cannot make the information sessions, you may find the resources listed below helpful.
-These are the same materials presented at the meetings.
+If you are interested in qualifying for ATYP, but did not make the information sessions, you may find the resources listed below helpful.
+These are the same materials that were presented at the meetings.
 The information guide walks you through the process of registering for the talent search, which is the actual qualifying process.
 (Please see the CTD/NUMATS link below for more information on the talent search.)
 There are testing options available throughout the year.

 Current test takers: if you have not received your admission ticket by the Monday before the exam, you may contact the testing company (for ACT test takers call (319) 337-1270, for SAT test takers call (866) 756-1270).
 For general talent search questions, you may contact NUMATS at (847) 491-3782 ext.
 3.